DataDog/commit-headless/README.md

 When this API is used with a GitHub App token, the resulting commit will be signed and verified by GitHub on behalf of the application.

+*NOTE:* One limitation of creating commits using the GraphQL API is that it does not expose any mechanism to set or change file modes.
+It merely takes the file contents, base64 encoded.
+This means that if you rely on `commit-headless` to push binary files (or executable scripts), the file in the resulting commit will not retain that executable bit.

 [mutation]: https://docs.github.com/en/graphql/reference/mutations#createcommitonbranch
 [action-branch]: https://github.com/DataDog/commit-headless/tree/action